BronzeCrab/pygame-4-youtube/readme.md

 ### Second lvl:

 You must also kill all monsters.
-You can use boxes, as in the first lvl, but also you can pick up the sword, and use it pressing space btn.
+You can use boxes, as in the first lvl, but also you can pick up the sword, and use it by pressing space btn.